 One high-risk category for life insurance is tobacco chewers.
 Whether you chew tobacco occasionally or everyday, you may be wondering how your tobacco use may affect your life insurance rates.

 "Chew life insurance" is not impossible to find.
-To compare rates on life insurance policies for those who chew tobacco, contact an independent agent in the Trusted Choice® network.
+To compare rates on life insurance policies for those who chew tobacco, contact an independent agent in our network.
 A local member agent can help you compare quotes and find the most suitable coverage for your needs and budget.

 There are some life insurance companies who realize that the occasional cigar, cigarette, dip of chewing tobacco or piece of nicotine gum poses a smaller health risk than heavy smokers or those who chew regularly.